KlimaDAO/discord-bots/README.md

 ## Deployment

 The bots are hosted on Digital Ocean App Platform under a single app.
-Upon any commit to the `main` branch, the bots are deployed automatically.
+Upon any commit to the `main` or `develop` branches, the bots are deployed automatically.

+Before this, the app must be created.
+It can be done through the DigitalOcean App Platform web interface, or through the `make create` command.

 Deployment follows this process: